First published on Thursday, June 4, 2020

 If not, your employee has three months, minus one day, to begin the process of an unfair dismissal claim from the rejection of their appeal.

-Losing an employment tribunal hearing can result in a heavy fine—it may be as high as £86,444.
+Losing an employment tribunal hearing can result in paying out compensation—which may be as high as £118,223 or 5 weeks pay, which is lower plus the basic award.

-As such, it’s essential you take steps to provide a genuine reason for letting a member of staff go.
+As such, it’s essential you take steps to provide a genuine reason and follow a reasonable process for letting a member of staff go.

 Maintain records of their behaviour if you have concerns so that you can back up your claims at a later date.